By: Alex Michaels

 Take a second to think about your daily routine, occupation, and the tasks you often perform throughout the day.
 Do those tasks include sitting and standing, carrying items like grocery bags, walking, bending over to retrieve items on the ground, or reaching to put items in a kitchen cabinet?
 Chances are, you answered yes to quite a few of the actions mentioned.
 Each are considered activities of daily living (ADLs).
 Considering ADLs occur frequently, it is important that they are executed with proper form.
 Unfortunately, for some individuals, these tasks are difficult and may even result in injury.

 How can we improve our body’s ability to move more efficiently and safely?
 The primary solution is the addition of functional training to an individual’s daily exercise routine.
 This type of training is vital to improving quality of life because it aligns with the types of movement patterns commonly executed during the day.
 For example, sitting on a shoulder press machine with the back supported and feet flat on the floor will mainly isolate the deltoid muscle group.
 However, a more functional exercise for the shoulders is an overhead, standing, dumbbell press.
-This requires effort from the entire body as it stands upright, engages the core, and challenges balance, all while simultaneously working the shoulders.
-The second example is a better replication of a daily task such as putting away groceries in a high cabinet.
+In addition to working the shoulder muscles, this recruits multiple muscle groups, requires core stabilization and challenges balance.
+The second example is a better representation of a daily task such as reaching overhead to put away groceries in a high cabinet.

 Functional training allows an individual to perform multi-joint movements that engage more muscle groups; therefore improving their ability to work together more effectively.
 An important benefit of functional training is enhanced balance.
 According to the Center for Disease Control, fall injuries are the most common cause of traumatic brain injuries (CDC).
 Our sense of balance decreases with age; it is imperative to continuously perform exercises that strengthen our base of support and test our balance.
 Another benefit of functional training is that it strengthens the abdominals, especially the transverse abdominals and obliques.
 The transverse abdominals are the deepest abdominal layer, running horizontal and protecting the lumbar spine (low back), acting almost like a girdle.
 The obliques run diagonally along the side of the abdomen and aid in lateral flexion (side bends) and twisting of the trunk.
 The bending, twisting, pushing, and pulling movements we frequently perform need to incorporate the core abdominals.
 If the abdominal muscles are weak, the back muscles will try to compensate, which can result in serious injury to the erector spinae muscles of the low back.